 The biggest aspect of the 33 Stradale was that each of the 18 articles was handmade, resulting in some level of difference and appearing unique for every owner.
 Out of these 18, the first couple of vehicles came with twin headlights, which were later replaced with single ones.
 The 13-inch Campagnolo magnesium wheels came with disc brakes in the front and inboard ones on the rear.

 The praiseworthy performance and the unique design resulted in the Alfa Romeo Stradale being the most expensive car at that time.
 While the average price of most street cars was limited to $2,000 during the end of the 60s, the 33 Stradale was priced at $17,000.
-To contextualize this, the 1967 Chevrolet Corvette had an base price of $4,240 whereas the average new car costed $2,752.
+To contextualize this, the 1967 Chevrolet Corvette had a base price of $4,240 whereas the average new car cost $2,752.

-Alfa Romeo during the production only made 18 Stradales putting a the number of production being very limited the owners hardly ever sold their Stradales which made the estimation of its current worth quite difficult.
+Alfa Romeo during the production only made 18 Stradales putting several production being very limited the owners hardly ever sold their Stradales which made the estimation of its current worth quite difficult.
 Out of the 18 made and sold, only 7 still remain on the road and according to the estimations, the car currently holds a value of $10 million in the US market.

 If you're already excited, I don't want to dishearten you but all 33 cars have already been sold.
 That being said, the team of Alfa Romeo professionals involved the lucky 33 customers and hand-crafted the car which points to every unit being a one-off.